Search This Blog

 So, what exactly WAS the "Lucy-Desi Comedy Hour," you ask?

 Long story short, it was a collection of 13 one-hour-long "specials" that aired between 1957 and 1960.
-The show is considered a follow-up to "I Love Lucy" and featured the same cast of characters: Lucy and Ricky Ricardo, Fred and Ethel Mertz, and Little Ricky.
+The show is considered a follow-up to "I Love Lucy" and features the same cast of characters: Lucy and Ricky Ricardo, Fred and Ethel Mertz, and Little Ricky.

 You regular readers of this site know that try as I might, I can't just leave you with "long story short."